 Pointing out that this has been the third ceasefire violation by Pakistan during the last 24 hours, sources said that unprovoked firing by Rangers started in R S Pura and Tawi belt around 1.15 am.
 By 3.50 am, they started firing mortars on the Indian side.

-- Pakistan ceasefire violation: Two porters injured along LoC in Poonch district
+- J-K: Teen girl injured as Pakistan violates ceasefire along LoC in Poonch

 Though the mortar shelling from across the border stopped around 5.30 am, small arms firing was continuing at intermittent intervals.
 The BSF retaliated, sources said, adding that there was no casualty or damage on the Indian side.